 In 2013 we also received funding to upgrade our hearing loop, and we regularly screen films with subtitles for the hard of hearing or audio description for the partially sighted.

 Financially, we keep our ticket prices as low as we can whilst ensuring we can stay financially viable for many years to come.
 The board of trustees review this regularly using key performance indicators.
 We also have a range of ticket prices, keeping them lower for young people, senior citizens, students, those out of work and service personnel.
+In 2016 we launched our family ticket and in 2017, a new ticket price for customers age 16-30.
 Our refreshment prices as also kept as low as possible.
 We have, over the last two years, reviewed all our costs, in particular our staff costs, to ensure that we are operating as efficiently as we can.

 We are in a healthy financial position but are working hard to grow our audience numbers, which is the most positive way of increasing our income to cover our costs.
 We target an average audience of 100 per screening which would also mean that we were bringing a wide range of films and events to a greater number of people.
 However, as our aim is to offer a broad and balanced programme, some films will not have a wide appeal but will be valued by some sectors of the community.